 If you, or a loved one, have suffered a serious personal injury as the result of a New York medical professional’s error, we invite you to schedule a free consultation with an experienced medical malpractice attorney at The Law Office of Richard M. Kenny.
 During your free initial consultation, a top medical malpractice lawyer at our firm will discuss your situation, determine whether or not you may have grounds for a medical malpractice claim and provide your legal options for compensation.
 Our lawyers can meet with you at the hospital or in your home and are ready to take immediate action on your claim for compensation, whether you are suffering from over-testing, operating error, or an error due to negligence of a medical professional.

-At The Law Office of Richard M. Kenny our injury lawyers specializing in medical malpractice claims are skilled in evaluating and investigating medical incidents to determine fault, deal with insurance companies, arrange expert medical witnesses and craft compelling malpractice cases for our clients.
-Our No Fee Guarantee® means we’ll win you medical case, or it’s free – our law firm will cover the costs of the investigation, expert witnesses and legal fees until we have won a successful verdict on your behalf.
-We’ve been proudly defending the rights of patients in throughout the Bronx, Brooklyn, Manhattan and Queens for over twenty five years.
-If you’ve been injured due to the negligent care or conduct of a medical professional, call The Law Office of Richard M. Kenny today, at (212) 804-7375.
+At The Law Office of Richard M. Kenny, our injury lawyers specializing in medical malpractice claims are skilled in evaluating and investigating medical incidents to determine fault, deal with insurance companies, arrange expert medical witnesses, and craft compelling malpractice cases for our clients.
+Our No Fee Guarantee® means we’ll win your medical malpractice case, or it’s free – our law firm will cover the costs of the investigation, expert witnesses and legal fees until we have won a successful verdict on your behalf.
+We’ve been proudly defending the rights of patients throughout the Bronx, Brooklyn, Manhattan, and Queens for over twenty-five years.
+If you’ve been injured due to the negligent care or conduct of a medical professional, call The Law Office of Richard M. Kenny today, at (212) 421-0300.